 Exploration field activities ceased in July with onset the rainy season in Burkina Faso.
 A significant number of assays were processed through the laboratories in July and early August.
 Assay results were reviewed and have formed part of the planning of the next phases of drilling.

-Fourth quarter 2015

-Field activities for the quarter commenced in November.
+During the fourth quarter of 2015, field activities for the quarter commenced in November.
 During November and December, the Company completed 3,700 metres of RC Drilling and 1,300 metres of AC drilling on the Tankoro property.